 Parts produced by centrifugal castings are dense, sound and have a fine grain structure in comparison to static and investment cast parts.
 In this method of casting, a centrifugal force is exerted on the molten metal whilst it is poured into a cylindrical mold spinning on its axis.
 Chill crystals form uniformly at the mold-metal interface.
 Solidification continues pushing oxides, impurities, and gases towards the core that is later bored out leaving behind a dense casting.
-Weartech produces many components out of centrifugal castings to meet Navy Nuclear and Mil-spec requirements and applications.

 Weartech produces both horizontal and vertical centrifugal castings in a variety of sizes, including special step mold configurations.

 Investment casting is also known as the lost wax process.
 A wax impression is coated with various ceramic materials and then replaced with the chosen alloy to create an exact replica of the initial wax pattern.
 The advantages of this casting process over others include flexibility of design, close tolerances, thin sections, and high static and dynamic mechanical properties.
 The use of this process tends to produce a good surface finish with lower total component cost.
-Weartech manufactures investment castings of cobalt and nickel- based alloys to meet customer specifications.
+Weartech provides investment castings of cobalt and nickel- based alloys to meet customer specifications.

 Sand casting is ideal for large components in small quantities.
 Sand molds are made using sand comprised of multiple binders packed in a two part wooden form.
 The form is then filled with molten metal and allowed to cool.
 Some machining is generally required when using sand castings.